anttihaap/distributed-backup-system/REPORT.md

 ## Participants and their contributions

 Design and planning of the system components, demo and documentation done as a joint effort.
-The actual programming tasks are split a follows.
+The actual programming tasks are split as follows.

 Antti Haapaniemi: Tracker, contract management, file management, file transfer
 Saara Koskipää: Node network, UDP client, logging